For heavy-duty adhesives, there are very few that beat the bonding agents of epoxy.

 Instead, dip the area with the epoxy into a boiling pot of water for a few seconds, lift it out using tongs, and peel away the epoxy.

-You will need to wear rubber kitchen gloves to avoid burning the skin.
+Before doing that, you will need to wear rubber kitchen gloves to avoid burning the skin.

 Plus, only dip for a few seconds at a time.
 It may take several tries before you succeed.